k21971/EvilHack/doc/evilhack-changelog.md

 - Shopkeepers will treat Infidels as a hated race during conversation
 - Fix: shopkeeper prices weren't taking hobbit race into account
 - Rogue thievery skill improvements
+- Infidels shouldn't have clairvoyance as one of their starting spellbooks